 Overall, the current conflict has encouraged professionalisation.
 The general context is mainly characterised by widespread improvisation, lack of long-term strategies and pressures and interferences not only from foreign actors, but also on the part of other Syrians with conflicting agendas.
 However, questioning the existing status quo has broken the deadlock in the media system and subverted the journalism culture, which for decades was completely absent under the Baathist rule.
 In 2010, immediately before the unrest that broke out in the country, Syria was ranked 173rd out of 178 in the Reporters Without Borders press freedom index.
 President Bashar al-Asad appeared on the organisation’s list of Predators of Press Freedom and the country was among the Enemies of the Internet.
 The previous year, the New York-based Committee to Protect Journalists placed Syria among the ten worst countries to be a blogger in 2009.
 There is much to do and what has been done since 2011 - even when in good faith - is not all to be saved.
 In none of the three Syrias taken into account there are schools of journalism conforming to Western standards.
 University institutions in government-controlled Syria or those emerging in Rojava do not offer real chances for improvement, due to lack of opportunities, prospects, political openness.

-State interference in the media landscape varies according to the areas of the country: It is still very strong in the zones under the control of the government and in the Kurdish-majority regions.
+State interference in the media landscape varies according to the areas of the country.
 For instance, in governmental Syria, since the Baath coup of 1963, the function of the mass media has been conceived to be that of “guiding public opinion” and “consolidating the gains of Arab nationalism.”
 Institutions in general - and also those involved in publishing and broadcasting - would actually support the government’s activity, rather than monitor it.
 The first ‘media revolution’ took place in 1995 with the introduction of satellites, which opened a window to the external world for Syrians.
 The first private media institutions were permitted, but they were actually placed under a total state control.
 Moreover, only well-entrenched insiders with privileged positions were able to gain access to the sector.
 The second major change was the arrival of the Internet.
 But once again, service providers are companies run by or affiliated to the government.
 Numerous websites are blocked, Internet use is monitored and the correspondence is tracked, so Syrians wishing to access uncensored information have been forced to get around censorship by using proxy servers.
 The state control over media is less strong in the opposition-held areas, mainly due to the absence of a strong unitary authority.
 Armed militias and their political bodies try - sometimes successfully - to exert their authoritative influence on local media.
 The overall absence of a well-defined regulatory framework governing media in these zones makes all too often the journalistic practice a dangerous activity, with some factions kidnapping and detaining journalists, but also sometimes destroying equipment and facilities.
 However, thanks to the support of international NGOs since 2012, these emerging media outlets have reached a greater level of autonomy, albeit with extreme difficulties.
-Their local impact is often quite limited, also because many of them are legally and physically based in Turkey losing their direct contact with the reality on the ground.
+Their local impact is often quite limited, though, also because many of them are legally and physically based in Turkey losing their direct contact with the reality on the ground.